The Ultimate Hinge Profile Tips Guide: Get More Matches in the UK (2025)

 Hinge Profile Tips for Men: Projecting High-Status Traits Authentically

 Your photos are your CV.
-Each one should have a purpose.
-Here’s a winning formula:
+Each one should have a purpose and tell part of your story.
+Here’s a winning formula that explains the psychology behind each choice.

-- Photo 1: The Quality Headshot.
-Clear shot of you, from the chest up.
-Good lighting, making eye contact, and a genuine smile.
+- Photo 1: The Hook (Quality Headshot).
+This is your first impression.
+A clear shot of you from the chest up, with good lighting, making eye contact, and a genuine smile.
 No sunglasses.
-This is your first impression – make it count.
+It communicates confidence and openness right away.

 - Photo 2: The Passion Shot.
-Show, don’t tell.
-A photo of you doing something you love – playing guitar, hiking, cooking, painting.
-It shows you have interests beyond the pub.
+This photo shows, it doesn't just tell.
+A picture of you doing something you love – playing guitar, hiking, cooking, painting.
+It demonstrates you have interests and a life outside of work and the pub, making you more three-dimensional.

 - Photo 3: The Social Proof Shot.
 A natural photo with one or two friends.
-It shows you're sociable and normal.
+This is crucial as it shows you're sociable, well-adjusted, and have a good circle around you.
 Avoid massive group shots where she has to play "Where's Wally?".

 - Photo 4: The Full-Body/Style Shot.
-A picture that shows your style and physique.
-Doesn't have to be a suit (though a well-fitted one works wonders), but your clothes should be clean and fit well.
+This picture shows your overall style and physique.
+It doesn't have to be a suit, but your clothes should be clean and fit well.
+It answers practical questions in her mind and shows you take care of yourself.

 - Photo 5: The High-Value Context Shot.
 This could be a travel photo (a cool European city, not Magaluf '09), you at an interesting event, or a nice restaurant.
-It hints at an exciting lifestyle.
+It hints at an exciting, well-rounded lifestyle and gives her a glimpse of the experiences you could share.

 - Photo 6: The Humour/Quirk Shot.
-A photo that shows your lighter side.
-Could be you with a pet, pulling a silly (but not cringey) face, or a candid laughing shot.
-It makes you seem more approachable.
+A photo that reveals your lighter side.
+This could be you with a pet, pulling a silly (but not cringey) face, or a candid laughing shot.
+It makes you seem more approachable and fun.

 For more detailed advice on selecting the best photos, check out our guide on the best pictures for Tinder.
 The principles apply just as well to Hinge!